+Fig. 2.
+Type SCO-T Relay-Front Right Side View The SCO-T relay is equipped with an instantaneous trip feature with separate trip output to provide high speed tripping for high current faults.
 Instantaneous trip units can be applied effectively where wide variations in fault currents occur for different fault locations, but have limited applications where wide variations in fault currents occur for a fixed fault location.
 It responds to total current and must be set to include the effect of dc current and to override the conditions that should be ignored such as transformer inrush, motor locked rotor, and faults outside of the desired trip zone.

-A single thyristor trip output is included and separate indication is provided of instantaneous and time delay trip outputs.
+Independant contact trip outputs and separate indication are provided for the instantaneous and time delay tirp outputs.
 No indication occurs unless there is current flow in the trip circuit.
 Indicator reset is accomplished manually.
 The relay is self contained in that the power supply for the solid state logic is derived from the current transformer.
 There is no continuous drain on the tripping battery.
 See SETTINGS Section for further application data.